 Blood chemistry :

-• Decreased blood protein levels (due to a decrease in albumin)
+• Reduced blood protein levels (due to decreased albumin)

 • Increased blood cholesterol levels

-• Increased levels of nitrogenous compounds in the blood (typical for advanced stages of the disease)
+• Increased levels of nitrogenous compounds in the blood (characteristic of advanced stages of the disease)

 Immunological blood test:

-• an increase in the titer of antisteptolysin O (ASL-O),
+• increase in the titer of antisteptolysin O (ASL-O),

 • increased antistreptokinase,